Datomic/codeq/README.md

     analyzing file: 17592186045496
     Analysis complete!

-The import is not too peppy, since it shells to `git` relentlessly, but it imports e.g. Clojure's entire commit history in about 10 minutes, plus analysis (not yet timed).
+The import is not too peppy, since it shells to `git` relentlessly, but it imports e.g. Clojure's entire commit history in about 10 minutes, plus analysis.

 You can import more than one repo into the same db.
 You can re-import later after some more commits and they will be incrementally added.